 Pathways, Inc. hosts a series of fundraising events each year.
 All funds go toward improving and expanding meaningful opportunities for those we serve to develop their own capabilities.
 Thank you for joining us!

-Join us for an evening with Jason Bishop, a world-class illusionist, as he and his assistant perform amazing feats that will take your breath away.
+Join us for a magical evening with Jason Bishop, a world-class illusionist, as he and his assistant perform amazing feats that will take your breath away.
 Jason grew up in the foster care system in Pennsylvania and will talk about his experience during the show.

 Corning Museum of Glass, One Museum Way, Corning, New York